kolkhis/tech-notes/linux/redhat/rhcsa-tasks.md

    ```

 2. Then, when we get into GRUB, select the kernel (`linux-*`) and press ++e++.
+    - This will allow you to edit the kernel boot parameters.

-3. Navigate down to the line that starts with `linux`.
+3. Navigate down to the line that starts with `linux` (this is the kernel).

 4. Navigate to the end of the line and type in `rd.break`.

 5. Hit ++ctrl+x++.
 This will boot into emergency mode, which will provide a
    recovery shell to make changes to the system.

-6. Then, remount the `/sysroot/` directory:
+6. Then, remount the `/sysroot/` directory with read/write permissions:
    ```bash
    mount -o remount,rw /sysroot/
    ```